-A question about your accomplishments allows an employer to learn more about your work ethic, and your previous successes.
-A question about your failures shows an employer how you work through difficulties in the workplace.
+Questions about your successes allows an employer to learn more about your work ethic, and your previous accomplishments.
+Your responses to questions about failures show the hiring manager how you work through challenging workplace situations.

-Read below for tips for answering interview questions about both your accomplishments and failures, as well as sample answers for each type of question.
+Read below for tips for answering interview questions about both your successes and failures, as well as sample answers for each type of question.